-The Compensation Committee assessed the independence of Pay Governance LLC, ("Pay Governance"), a nationally recognized executive compensation consultant, taking into account the following factors:
+The Compensation Committee assessed the independence of Pay Governance LLC ("Pay Governance"), a nationally recognized executive compensation consultant, taking into account the following factors:

-- Other services provided by Pay Governance; - The amount of fees paid by GEO to the consultant as a percentage of its total revenues: - · Any business or personal relationships between the consultant (including its representatives) and GEO's directors or senior officers; and - The policies and procedures the consultant has in place to prevent conflicts of interest, which includes a prohibition against stock ownership in GEO.
+- Other services provided by Pay Governance; - The amount of fees paid by GEO to the consultant as a percentage of its total revenues; - · Any business or personal relationships between the consultant (including its representatives) and GEO's directors or senior officers; and - The policies and procedures the consultant has in place to prevent conflicts of interest, which includes a prohibition against stock ownership in GEO.

-Pay Governance has attested to its independence and does not provide any services to GEO other than those related to executive compensation consulting.
+Pay Governance has attested to its independence and does not provide any services to GEO other than those related to executive and director compensation consulting.
 Based on its assessment, the Compensation Committee agreed that the compensation consultant is independent and that the compensation consultant's work has not raised any conflict of interest.

-During 2021, the Compensation Committee engaged Pay Governance to perform the following services: (i) a peer group analysis and review of the compensation levels of the executive officers; (ii) review the proxy statement for the 2021 annual shareholders meeting including consultation related to the Compensation Discussion and Analysis section of the proxy statement; (iii) calculation of the Total Shareholder Return ("TSR")

-Performance to determine the performance-based restricted stock payout levels; (iv) calculation of the Accounting Fair Value for performance-based restricted stock awards; (v) a review of the compensation levels of Messrs.
-Zoley and Gordo in connection with the CEO succession discussed below; (vi) a peer group analysis and review of non-employee director compensation; and (vii) a review of executive compensation trends and developments.
-Other than as described above, Pay Governance was not asked to perform any other services for us in 2021.
-GEO paid Pay Governance a total of \$131,887 related to its work for the Compensation Committee in 2021.
+During 2022, the Compensation Committee engaged Pay Governance to perform the following services: (i) a peer group analysis and review of the compensation levels of the executive officers; (ii) review the proxy statement for the 2022 Annual Meeting of Shareholders including consultation related to the Compensation Discussion & Analysis section of the proxy statement; (iii) calculation of the Total Shareholder Return ("TSR") Performance to determine the performance-based restricted stock payout levels; (iv) calculation of the Accounting Fair Value for performance-based restricted stock awards; (v) a peer group analysis and review of non-employee director compensation; (vi) a review of executive compensation trends and developments; and (vii) recommendations for an updated, non-REIT peer group to be used in the performance-based equity compensation.
+Other than as described above, Pay Governance was not asked to perform any other services for us in 2022.
+GEO paid Pay Governance a total of \$118,076 related to its work for the Compensation Committee in 2022.